3.2. Measures of Central Tendency

 1. It depends only on the order (ranks) of most of the data, not the exact values.

-2. It is robust to outliers—extreme values don’t change it significantly.
+2. It is robust to outliers—few extreme values don’t usually change a median.

 Example 💡: Finding the sample median when \(n\) is odd